-Disney World's Value Resorts offer rates as low as $85 per night during off-peak visits, and although guestrooms and amenities are basic, guests enjoy the same perks of high-end Disney Resorts, such as extended theme park hours, free shuttle services, and complimentary airport transportation, luggage delivery and remote airline check-services.
-For even less, you can also stay at The Campsites at Disney's Fort Wilderness Resort -- most sites sleep up to 10, with rates from around $50 per night — a fantastic value for Disney resort pricing.
+Disney World’s Value Resorts offer rates as low as $85 per night during off-peak visits, and although guestrooms and amenities are basic, guests enjoy the same perks of high-end Disney Resorts, such as extended theme park hours, free shuttle services, and complimentary airport transportation, luggage delivery and remote airline check-services.
+For even less, you can also stay at The Campsites at Disney’s Fort Wilderness Resort — most sites sleep up to 10, with rates from around $50 per night — a fantastic value for Disney resort pricing.

 Disney’s Art of Animation Resort